-Regulations on how or whether someone with HIV should breastfeed their child vary between countries.1 In their publication ‘HIV and Infant Feeding’, the WHO have made specific recommendations to minimise maternal transmission of HIV to her offspring.
+Regulations on how or whether someone with HIV should breastfeed their child vary between countries.1 In their publication ‘HIV and Infant Feeding’, the WHO have made specific recommendations to minimize transmission of HIV to nursing offspring.
 Recognizing that every nation has unique responsibilities and circumstances to consider, the WHO recommends that “national authorities in each country decide which infant feeding practice, i.e. breastfeeding with an antiretroviral intervention to reduce transmission or avoidance of all breastfeeding, will be primarily promoted and supported by Maternal and Child Health services.”

 As the strategy that will most likely give infants the greatest chance of HIV-free survival, each country’s health authority2 will decide whether to principally counsel and support parents known to be HIV-infected to either breastfeed and receive ARV interventions, –or– avoid all breastfeeding.3